-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 They'll now face a Belgium side who won all three of their group games and look much stronger on paper.
 With stars such as Eden Hazard, Kevin De Bruyne and Romelu Lukaku to come back into the side fresh and rested, this tie looks quite one-sided.

 The Samurai Blue must, therefore, do whatever they can to stress the clear weak point in Roberto Martinez's formation: Yannick Carrasco.
-He's playing left-wing-back out of necessity, and both Panama and Tunisia targeted him with success.
+He's playing left wing-back out of necessity, and both Panama and Tunisia targeted him with success.
 Japan have better players than both of those teams and can achieve something similar.

 In central midfield, watch out for Japan's Gaku Shibasaki, who has had a fantastic under-the-radar tournament.
-His ability to produce long, accurate switch-passes might be the key to Japan getting in behind Belgium on the counter.
+His ability to produce long, accurate switch passes might be the key to Japan getting in behind Belgium on the counter.

 Prediction: Belgium 3-1 Japan